Progress Bar family — one shared animation core (ProgressBarData + ProgressBarController), several shapes on top.

 Customize appearance by overriding these USS properties in your stylesheet.

-For quick styling, add predefined color classes like primary.
+For quick styling, add a palette color class like sky or red (the theme defines .radial-progress.red, .radial-progress.sky, etc.).
 See colors for options.

 | Property | Description |